-- (1) Responsible for issuance and administration of eCA certificates including self-signed certificates, self-issued certificates and subordinate CA certificates issued by eCA. - (2) Establishes cross-certification procedure between eCA and CA outside the ePKI including issuance and administration of CA cross certificates outside the ePKI. - (3) Publishes issued certificates and certification authority revocation lists (CARLs) in the repository and ensures normal operation of the repository.
+- (1) Responsible for issuance and administration of certificates issued by eCA, including self-signed certificates, self-issued certificates and subordinate CA certificates. - (2) Establishes cross-certification procedure between eCA and CA outside the ePKI including issuance and administration of cross-certificates outside the ePKI. - (3) Publishes issued certificates and certification authority revocation lists (CARLs) in the repository and ensures normal operation of the repository.